mklabs/tabtab/readme.md

 # tabtab [![Build Status](https://secure.travis-ci.org/mklabs/node-tabtab.png)](http://travis-ci.org/mklabs/node-tabtab) ![v1.0.0-pre](https://img.shields.io/badge/version-1.0.0--pre-green.svg)

-An npm package to do some custom command line`<tab><tab>` completion for any system command, for bash/zsh/fish shells.
+A node package to do some custom command line`<tab><tab>` completion for any system command, for Bash, Zsh, and Fish shells.

-Made possible using the same technique as npm (whose completion is quite awesome) relying on a bash/zsh completion shell script bridge to do the actual completion from node's land.
+Made possible using the same technique as npm (whose completion is quite awesome) relying on a shell script bridge to do the actual completion from node's land.

-## Install

-    npm install tabtab --save

-## Features

 - Supports **zsh**, **fish** and **bash**
 - CLI tool to manage and discover completion.